 At some point early on, I read ‘Rich Dad, Poor Dad’, which is a little bit cliché nowadays, but it completely shifted the way I thought about reality.
 It’s an investment book evolved around a myth.
 But I got more from it than that.
 Rather than reality being linear and predictable, I realised that there was an entirely different world out there to experience and it was available to anyone with the vision, drive and creativity.

-From Rich Dad, Poor Dad, I went on a property investment course and learnt how to invest in Real Estate.
-Over the last 7 years I have bought and sold millions of pounds worth of property and it has given me the financial foundation to invest in other asset classes and take risks in other business ventures.
+After reading extensively and trying to figure out what I was here for, I went on a property investment course and learnt how to invest in Real Estate.
+Over the last 8 years I have bought and sold millions of pounds worth of property and it has given me the financial foundation to invest in other asset classes and take risks in other business ventures.

 Far more importantly than business was the inner, psychological and spiritual development that took place in my life.
 Through my mid to late twenties I found that the ultimate journey one can take is the journey to Selfhood, the process of individuation.
-It seems amusing now because I ‘unknow’ that to be illusory, but it made the dream a wonderful playground.
+It seems amusing now because I ‘unknow’ that to be illusory, but it makes the dream a playground where you can step in and out.
 This is my ongoing personal myth.
-In the dream-state we all have our own myth, but essentially, that is all it is.

 My path led me to the study of spiritual traditions from the world over, consciousness research, history, entrepreneurship, esotericism/occultism, psychology, holistic well being and healing modalities, mental models, philosophy and shamanism.
 I have also took part in numerous plant medicine/psychedelic ceremonies.
 In terms of consciousness expansion, I don’t think anything comes close to psychedelics as a technology.
 However, these things are not the answer for a meaningful life, the study and embodiment of them was my way of trying to find that meaning.